 Digital Humanities at Duke University

-The Duke Digital Humanities Initiative promotes new ways to engage in and learn about the use of technology in humanities scholarship.
+The Digital Humanities Community at Duke promotes new ways to engage in and learn about the use of technology in humanities scholarship.
 This site aggregates information from various programs and initiatives around campus.
 The Digital Humanities Initiative @ the John Hope Franklin Humanities Institute, Trinity College of Arts and Sciences, and Duke Libraries all provide programming and support.

 Our expanded idea of “digital humanities” includes digital transformations of scholarly practice and dissemination within the humanities, opportunities for interdisciplinary collaboration and innovative teaching made possible by digital tools and methods, creative and experimental uses of technology for scholarly communications, and critical study of computational media and digital culture globally.

 - analog and traditional, disciplinary approaches to scholarship facilitated by the digital